-We request that the fund reviews the ISS with a view to be better in line with the Government regulations by including the above section verbatim.
-And then to carry out a scheme member engagement exercise to ascertain their view on profiting from the arms trade.
+- 1. That the fund reviews the ISS with a view to be better in line with the Government regulations by including the above section verbatim. - 2.
+That the fund carries out a scheme member engagement exercise to ascertain their view on profiting from the arms trade.